gutiluis/gutiluis/README.md

 ---

 ### About Me:
-I’m a web developer with experience in **backend**, **frontend**, and **APIs**.
-I love creating full-stack applications, learning new languages, working with databases, and optimizing code for performance.
-Currently exploring cloud deployment, DevOps practices, and modern frontend frameworks.
+I love specializing in designing scalable distributed systems, high-performance APIs, and resilient cloud architectures.
+Experienced in driving projects from low-level data persistence and database migrations to secure transport layers and modern, responsive frontends.
+Passionate about operational readiness, developer experience, and shipping secure, production-ready software.

 ---